wzzrd/ansible-collection-gitea/README.md

 Author Information
 ------------------

-This role was created by Maxim Burgerhout <maxim@wzzrd.com> as part fo the wzzrd.atuin Ansible collection.
+This collection was created by Maxim Burgerhout <maxim@wzzrd.com> as the wzzrd.gitea Ansible collection.

-Please log issues at https://github.com/wzzrd/ansible-collection-atuin.
+Please log issues at https://github.com/wzzrd/ansible-collection-gitea.